What is a data layer?

 Third-party vendors which support your business each have their own data-collection requirements, and without a data layer, your data could be divided across multiple services.
-A data layer allows you to centralise and quickly adapt your collection requirements, putting you back in control.
+A data layer allows you to centralize and quickly adapt your collection requirements, putting you back in control.

 A well-defined and managed data layer offers a host of other benefits.
 For instance, companies can set up a governance policy around the data layer to establish expectations about data collection.
-Your company can also define and name the data categories it works with, standardising them across the business.
+Your company can also define and name the data categories it works with, standardizing them across the business.
 Because changing tags is so simple, you can also ensure your marketing strategies remain nimble by collecting the right information at the right time.
-The simplicity of editing tags also means that anyone in the organisation can make changes, allowing developers can focus on more complex tasks.
+The simplicity of editing tags also means that anyone in the organization can make changes, allowing developers can focus on more complex tasks.

 Want to learn more?

 Your website likely already has access to a wealth of data about its users across a wide variety of channels.
 As certified Tealium solution partners, we can help you manage and leverage this data using Tealium’s Universal Data Hub.
-We’re also proud to be certified Adobe Marketing Cloud providers – specialising in Adobe Campaign – and a Salesforce Marketing Cloud partner.
+We’re also proud to be certified Adobe Marketing Cloud providers – specializing in Adobe Campaign – and a Salesforce Marketing Cloud partner.
 If you’re looking for experts on all things tag management and data layers, you’ve come to the right place.